Amateur radio repeater: UK repeaters

 In the UK, the frequency allocations for repeaters are managed by the Emerging Technology Co-ordination Committee (ETCC) of the Radio Society of Great Britain and licensed by Ofcom, the industry regulator for communications in the UK.
 Each repeater has a NOV (Notice of Variation) licence issued to a particular amateur radio callsign (this person is normally known as the "repeater keeper") thus ensuring the licensing authority has a single point of contact for that particular repeater.

 Each repeater in the UK is normally supported by a repeater group composed of local amateur radio enthusiasts who pay a nominal amount e.g. £10–15 a year each to support the maintenance of each repeater and to pay for site rents, electricity costs etc. Repeater groups do not receive any central funding from other organisations.

 Such groups include the Central Scotland FM Group and the Scottish Borders Repeater Group.

 Repeater equipment

 The most basic repeater consists of an FM receiver on one frequency and an FM transmitter on another frequency usually in the same radio band, connected together so that when the receiver picks up a signal, the transmitter is keyed and rebroadcasts whatever is heard.
+Continuous Tone-Coded Squelch System, provides an electronic means of allowing a repeater to respond only to stations that encode or send a very precise audio tone at a very low level superimposed on the transmitter along with the microphone audio.

 In order to run the repeater a repeater controller is necessary.
 A repeater controller can be a hardware solution or even be implemented in software.

 Repeaters typically have a timer to cut off retransmission of a signal that goes too long.
 Repeaters operated by groups with an emphasis on emergency communications often limit each transmission to 30 seconds, while others may allow three minutes or even longer.
 The timer restarts after a short pause following each transmission, and many systems feature a beep or chirp tone to signal that the timeout timer has reset.